Great to have you here 🙂

 The American Yarn Council places it in the Super Fine category with the symbol number 1.

-So Sock Yarn refers to both a particular type of yarn and a category of yarn.
+So Sock Yarn refers to both a particular type of yarn and a category.
 It is usually knitted on very small in diameter needles such as 2.25mm or US needle size 1-3.

 This type of yarn varies in thickness or yarn weight such as super bulky or worsted weight.
 For these types of thicknesses, you’d be looking at bed socks or outdoor socks to go hiking in.